Kape98/MelvorSim/README.md

 # MelvorSim
-Simulates combat drops from MelvorIdle
+A Discord bot that simulates combat drops from MelvorIdle